 Sample ESMs.
-Using the strategy “Support establishment of intra-hospital transportation system for transport of high-risk mothers and newborns, and develop educational CME module on transport guidelines for healthcare providers,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework (for suggestions on how to develop programs to support this strategy, see The Role of Title V in Adapting Strategies):
+Using the approach “Support establishment of intra-hospital transportation system for transport of high-risk mothers and newborns, and develop educational CME module on transport guidelines for healthcare providers,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework (for suggestions on how to develop programs to support this strategy, see The Role of Title V in Adapting Strategies):

 Note.
 ESMs become stronger as they move from measuring quantity to measuring quality (moving from Quadrants 1 and 3, respectively, to Quadrants 2 and 4) and from measuring effort to measuring effect (moving from Quadrants 1 and 2, respectively, to Quadrants 3 and 4):